expo/expo/docs/pages/tutorial/planning.md

 '$ cd ImageShare'
 ]} cmdCopy="npx create-expo-app ImageShare && cd ImageShare" />

 This will create a new project for the app that we will call "Image Share".
-Navigate to the directory and run `expo start` in it, open the project on your device, and open the code in your code editor of choice.
+Navigate to the directory and run `npx expo start` in it, open the project on your device, and open the code in your code editor of choice.

 - If you have any trouble with this, please refer back to the ["Create a new app" page](/get-started/create-a-new-app).
 - If your app is up and running, it is time to [continue to the next step](/tutorial/text).